sjacks26/domain_parser/README.md

 Finally, this code imposes a 10 second limit on any attempt to parse an individual URL.
 If the script takes longer than 10 seconds on a URL, it returns a RuntimeError and moves on to the next URL.

+sample_script.py demonstrates how you can use this code.